-Loved by kids and adults, the floating island (île flottante in French) is one of the quintessential desserts of French cuisine.
+Loved by kids and adults, the floating island, or île flottante in French, is one of the quintessential desserts of French cuisine.

-If you are looking for a light and fancy sweet treat to finish your dinner party, the floating dessert will serve the purpose.
+And if you are looking for a light and fancy sweet treat to finish your dinner party, the floating island meringue will serve the purpose.

 It also is perfect for serving during Christmas time as a white dessert.
 Equally, it applies to meringue spheres baked using the same silicone half-sphere molds.